TOWN OF OCEAN CITY

-Budgeted revenue from Hall Rental is expected to decrease from $860,000 to $830,000.
-Revenue for the Performing Arts Center has been shown separately at $60,000.
-Special Events revenue includes $50,000 anticipated from the Holiday Shopper’s Fair, and $25,000 for city-sponsored events to be held in the Performing Arts Center.
-Concession and Service Charge revenue are projected to increase.
+Budgeted revenue for Hall Rental, Special Events, Concession and Service Charges increase a total of $76,000 for FY 19.
+Revenue for the Performing Arts Center has been shown separately at $71,000.
+Special Events revenue includes $50,000 anticipated from the Holiday Shopper’s Fair, and $47,000 for city-sponsored events to be held in the Performing Arts Center.
 Sales/Other reflects membership dues for the Convention & Visitor’s Bureau and is expected to remain level.
 Food & Beverage Tax generated goes toward the retirement of debt for the Convention Center expansion.
 The rate was reduced from 1% to ½% in FY 10.
-Food & Beverage Tax is anticipated to generate $1,350,000 that will go toward debt retirement in FY 18.
-An additional $100,000 will go into a fund for capital improvements at the Convention Center.
-The State Operating grant and General Fund subsidy are budgeted to increase $39,141 each.
+Food & Beverage Tax is anticipated to generate $1,425,000 that will go toward debt retirement in FY 19.
+An additional $200,000 will go into a fund for capital improvements at the Convention Center.
+The State Operating grant and General Fund subsidy are budgeted to increase $36,717 each.

-Thirty-four full-time positions are funded in FY 18.
+Thirty-four full-time positions are funded in FY 19.
 Six positions have been eliminated since FY 09.
 In the FY 15 budget, one part-time Maintenance Worker position was converted to full-time.
 In FY 16, the Sales Director position was replaced with a Sales Manager position, and one additional Maintenance Worker II position was included as well.
-A step increase effective January 1, 2018 has been included.
+In the FY 19 budget, a sales position was eliminated and replaced with a Maintenance Worker position.
+The Sales position will be added back to the budget after the next phase of expansion is completed.
+A step increase effective January 1, 2019 has been included.
 The Museum division employs two full-time employees.
 Part-time and seasonal positions are used by both the Convention Center and the Museum.
-Staffing of the box office for Performing Arts ticketed events has been included at a cost of $6,669.
+An additional part-time, year-round Maintenance Worker position has been funded in FY 19, bringing the total part-time staff in the Maintenance division to fifteen.
 Overtime in the Maintenance division has been budgeted at $82,000.
-Projected costs for health insurance, pension, retiree health and worker’s compensation costs are budgeted to increase, with the majority of the cost increase in health insurance and pension.
+Projected costs for health insurance, pension, and retiree health are budgeted to decrease, while unemployment is anticipated to increase.

 CHANGES IN OPERATIONS:

-Contracted Services decrease in FY 18, and include travel, credit card fees, dry cleaning and advertising.
-In FY 18, $25,000 has been included for potential city-sponsored events held in the Performing Arts Center.
-This is a reduction from FY 17, when $80,000 was budgeted.
-Communications and advertising costs have been reduced nearly $30,000.
-An Economic Impact Study was funded in FY 16 at a cost of $35,000.
-Maintenance costs account for $307,442 of the Convention Center budget.
-Escalator, elevator, HVAC, and equipment repair are budgeted at $251,265, and include HVAC repairs recommended by the Public Works Facilities Manager totaling $38,700.
-Additional HVAC repairs totaling $29,500 will be funded through the Phase III expansion project.
+Contracted Services increase in FY 19, and include travel, credit card fees, dry cleaning and advertising.
+In FY 19, $47,000 has been included for potential city-sponsored events held in the Performing Arts Center.
+This is an increase from FY 18, when $25,000 was budgeted.
+Credit card fees were increased $7,500, and a Comcast fiber contract was added at $21,000.
+Maintenance costs account for $320,683 of the Convention Center budget.
+Escalator, elevator, HVAC, and equipment repair are budgeted at $235,065, and include HVAC repairs recommended by the Public Works Facilities Manager totaling $24,000.
+A sound system maintenance contract was added at $28,000.
 Building maintenance accounts for another $56,177.
-Overall maintenance costs decrease $35,031.
-Operational supplies include costs for such items as replacement seats and backs for folding chairs, supplies to clean and maintain the building, aisle and booth carpet, and replacement AV equipment.
-The Museum’s operating expenses decrease $1,211 overall.
-Painting of the Museum building has been funded at $16,500.
-Energy costs for the Convention Center are budgeted to remain the same for FY 18.
+Overall maintenance costs increase $13,241.
+Operational supplies include costs for such items as exhibit decorating materials, supplies to clean and maintain the building, aisle and booth carpet, and replacement AV equipment.
+The Museum’s operating expenses decrease $290 overall.
+Restoration of the boat room doors and a replacement HVAC system have been funded at a total cost of $13,500.
+Energy costs for the Convention Center are budgeted to decrease for FY 18.
 Vehicle fuel and maintenance costs are expected to decrease.
-Intragovernmental allocations for IT Services, property insurance, General Overhead and Vehicle Lease increase.
-Debt Service includes principal and interest on the 2013 bonds and the Energy Performance Lease.
-The 2014 bond was paid off in March 2016.
-Food and Beverage tax receipts and interest will be used to pay the debt service on the 2013 bonds.
-Transfer to Reserves reflects the amount to be set aside for the capital reserve fund and the food tax that exceeds bond payments.
-FY 16 capital purchases include items purchased for the Energy Performance contract and the replacement of ballroom curtains, a walk-in refrigerator, a genie lift and a burnisher, funded by a private contribution from Centerplate as part of their contract renegotiation.
+Intragovernmental allocations for Vehicle Lease and General Overhead increase, while the allocations for IT Services and insurance decrease.
+Debt Service includes principal and interest on the 2013 and 2018 bonds and the Energy Performance Lease.
+Food and Beverage tax receipts and interest will be used to pay the debt service on the bonds.
+Transfer to Reserves reflects the amount to be set aside for the capital reserve fund.
+FY 17 capital purchases include items purchased for the Energy Performance contract and a replacement work truck.